josephgranata/ic-pos-motoko/README.md

 ### Step 3: Save current principal as a variable

 The principal will be used when deploying the ledger canister.

+_- The command in parentheses below outputs your principal ID or local internet identity._
+_- You can verify that OWNER contains your principal ID by typing set in your Terminal, and lookinf for the variable in the list of outputs._
+_- I got this principal address: 3ionl-6zbnv-5djma-z7d65-ia5cv-3ca3g-i7dwa-o3ua6-gjgzu-ruyn4-qqe_

 ```bash
 export OWNER=$(dfx identity get-principal)